Ontario’s Current COVID-19 Plan of Action

 Halton Community Services Directory shared this helpful information on resources in the area for Indigenous individuals who may be seeking support at any time, but especially in light of recent events.
 Similarly, Guelph Women in Crisis shared these resources...

 Distress and Crisis Ontario stand with our Indigenous brothers and sisters to denounce the State and Church sanctioned abduction of their children.
 We hear their justified anger that must be turned into action for healing.
 The National Centre for Truth and...

 We will be holding our first virtual meeting as a Volunteer Committee this January 2021 in order to explore new ways to better support volunteers within our member DCs.
 We will be discussing volunteer burnout and self-care from a structural standpoint and hope to...

 Bell Let's Talk Day is on January 28th this year, and we would like to hear from you all about your self-care practices.
 Do you take time for yourself regularly?
 Or is it a challenge to practice self-care?
 How do you wind down after a long day?
 Take our survey here...

 It's unlikely most Canadians will enjoy a holly jolly Christmas season of gatherings, carolling and travel, say public health experts who encourage those who revel in holiday traditions to accept more sacrifices ahead.

-Find a centre near you
+Find a DCO Member Centre near you

 One of the greatest gifts you can give is your time